Fanny Ronalds: Early life

 Ronalds, generally called "Fanny", was born in Boston, Massachusetts, the daughter of Joseph Ballard Carter (1813–1889) and his wife, Mary (née Chamberlain) Carter (died 1898).
 In 1859 at age twenty, already known as a beauty with a talent for singing, she married Pierre Lorillard Ronalds (grandson of Pierre Lorillard II), a New Yorker called by The New York Times, "The Father of American Coaching".
-The young Mrs. Ronalds quickly became a noted socialite and hostess.
+She quickly became a noted socialite and hostess.
 At one magnificent ball that she gave in the early 1860s, Ronalds famously appeared dressed "as Music, in a white satin gown embroidered with bars from Verdi's Un ballo in maschera", wearing a harp-shaped, illuminated crown.
 The Ronalds had four children.
-A contemporary account described Ronalds as follows: "Her face was perfectly divine in its loveliness, her features small and exquisitely regular.
+A contemporary account described Fanny Ronalds as follows: "Her face was perfectly divine in its loveliness, her features small and exquisitely regular.
 Her hair was a dark shade of brown – châtain foncé [deep chestnut] – and very abundant... a lovely woman, with the most generous smile one could possibly imagine, and the most beautiful teeth."

-By 1867, she had separated from her husband, whom she never divorced.
-She developed a relationship with the wealthy Leonard Jerome (Winston Churchill's grandfather), a notorious womanizer, but somehow maintained a friendship with his wife and daughters, including Jennie Churchill, who remembered Ronalds singing them to sleep.
-She often visited their home in Newport, Rhode Island, and when Mrs. Jerome moved to Paris with her daughters, Ronalds followed, taking her younger children.
-There, noted for her beauty and social talents, she joined the court circles of the pleasure-loving Empress Eugénie and Napoleon III.
+She developed a relationship with the wealthy Leonard Jerome (Winston Churchill's grandfather), a notorious womanizer, but somehow maintained a friendship with his wife and daughters, including Jennie Jerome, who remembered Ronalds singing them to sleep.
+She often visited their home in Newport, Rhode Island, and after Mrs. Jerome moved to Paris with her daughters, the Ronalds followed in 1864, taking their children.
+In Paris, noted for her beauty and social talents, she joined the court circles of the pleasure-loving Empress Eugénie and Napoleon III.
 During a party, Napoleon rescued her after she fell into one of his ponds.
 She soon met Arthur Sullivan during one of his visits to Paris.
 According to The New York Times, she became the leader of the American community in Paris.
 In 1868, in the French courts, Ronalds obtained a legal separation from her husband, giving her control over their children.

 Introduced by Napoleon and Eugénie to British society, she quickly became one of the many "friends" of the Prince of Wales (later King Edward VII) and was soon known for hosting fashionable musical entertainments and elegant soirées for artists, musicians and high society.
 With the faltering of the Second Empire as unrest grew in France, her opportunities there collapsed, and Ronalds moved with her children to Tunis in 1869.
 There she became a partner in a farm near Sidi Thabet with Ferdinand Veillet-Devaux, the Count de Sancy; after some legal troubles, the venture ended in 1875.